scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ### Concise set of steps
 For folks who've read the longer explanations above already and just want a checklist.

-1. Create branch
+1. Create new branch & switch into that branch
-2. New file or edit existing file
+2. Create new file or edit existing file
 3. Pull request
 4. Review
 5. Merge
+6. Wait up to 10 minutes to see your work on the live site

 ### Commonly used terms:
 Repo (aka repository):